CurveDocs/curve-docs/docs/router/CurveRouterNG.md

 The router has a single `exchange` function, which allows up to 5 swaps in a single transaction.

 Routing and swap parameters need to be determined off-chain.
 The exchange functionality of the router is designed for gas efficiency over ease-of-use.
-A according JavaScript library can be found on [:material-github: GitHub](https://github.com/curvefi/curve-router-js).
+An accompanying JavaScript library can be found on [:material-github: GitHub](https://github.com/curvefi/curve-router-js), which is used in the Curve UI to determine route and swap parameters.

 ### `exchange`